Let’s take the mystery out of auto loans

 Where to finance

-Knowing what loan terms are and how they work will help when you seek financing.
-You’ll need to decide between dealer financing or bank financing.
-Though a dealership may be able to grant 0% financing for a particular amount of time, your local banker will look at your whole financial picture.
-Typically dealerships use larger finance companies, which will pull your credit report and make a decision based upon that information.
+It might seem easy to finance your vehicle right at your dealer’s desk or through a large national lender.
+But many buyers choose their local community bank because they value the personalized and relationship-based experience of working with a community bank.
+Typically, dealerships use larger finance companies to pull your credit report and decide based upon that information.
 Whereas a local bank loan officer can sit down with you and really take a look at your finances to make sure you will be able to make the monthly payments.

 How having a co-borrower works